 I recommend waiting a few hours before working with the polish.
-(I let mine dry overnight.)
+(Let mine dry overnight.)

 To make the stickers, simply use your hole punches to make shapes you can place on your nail.
 With the decorative scissors, you can make different patterns to go on your nail, as seen below.

-To apply your stickers, just place on your nail, rubbing it down with your fingers, and seal with a top coat.
+To apply your stickers, just place them on your nail, rub them down with your fingers, and seal them with a top coat.
 If you have a harder time getting the sticker on, just put some clear nail polish or a layer of top coat on before applying the sticker, which will act as a “glue”.